R-01

 Plain Language

 Large chatbot providers must report any child safety incident involving their covered chatbots to the Attorney General within 15 days of discovery.
-A child safety incident is defined as chatbot behavior that, if committed by a human, would constitute intentionally or recklessly causing death, bodily injury, or severe emotional distress to a minor.
+A child safety incident includes chatbot behavior toward a minor that, if committed by a human, would constitute intentional or reckless causation of death, bodily injury, or severe emotional distress.
+This is a mandatory reporting obligation triggered by discovery, not by external complaint.

 (4) A large chatbot provider shall report any child safety incident pertaining to one of its covered chatbots to the Attorney General within fifteen days after discovering the child safety incident.